Skip to main content

 Talent Acquisition:

 Talent acquisition, as defined by Deloitte, is "a strategic approach to identifying, attracting and on boarding top talent to efficiently and effectively meet dynamic business needs."
-Talent acquisition is a strategic and proactive approach to
+Talent acquisition is a strategic and proactive approach to identifying, attracting, and hiring top talent to meet the long-term needs and objectives of the organization.
+It involves building relationships with potential candidates, nurturing talent pipelines, and aligning recruitment efforts with the company's strategic goals and culture.
+Talent acquisition encompasses a broader scope beyond filling immediate vacancies, focusing on acquiring talent that will drive innovation and growth over time.

 Recruitment: